-Here at succulent city, we’re always pulling out all the stops to keep your window sill or garden looking aesthetically appealing and keeping it that way.
-So much so, to bring you the good old Aloe Vera, a succulent that brightens up your living room and has medicinal benefits.
+Here at Succulent City, we’re always pulling out all the stops to keep your window sill or garden looking aesthetically appealing and keeping it that way.
+So much so, to bring you the good old Aloe vera, a succulent that brightens up your living room and can be used as a medicine.

 This ubiquitous succulent is a popular household companion due to its low maintenance requirement.
-It can survive the negligence and abuse of wannabe gardeners.
-Not only is Aloe vera grown commercially as a houseplant, but also for its use as medicine, cosmetics and food.
+Aloe vera can survive the negligence and abuse of wannabe gardeners.
+Not only is Aloe vera grown commercially as a houseplant, but also for its use as medicine, cosmetics, and food.
 Yeah, food!

-Aloe Vera is an almost stemless, perennial succulent that grows to 1 meter in height while spreading offsets.
+Aloe Vera is an almost stemless, perennial succulent growing to 1 meter in height while spreading offsets.
 This mid-sized, herbaceous plant grows in a rosette form with leaves surrounding each other in layers.

-Often green or grey-green in color, the leaves are fleshy and thick, emanating from the center of the plant.
+Often green or grey-green, the leaves are fleshy and thick, emanating from the center of the plant.
 Aloe’s leaves are lanceolate with pointed ends and may be adorned with white flecks in some varieties.
 The edges of the leaves are serrated and have teeny baby spines.

-Aloe Vera is a quick grower when grown outdoors but generally slow growing as a houseplant.
-These plants are a bit hard on flowering, but when they do, they produce showy inflorescence containing pendulous flowers, bright yellow, red or orange in color.
+Aloe Vera is a quick grower when grown outdoors but generally slow-growing as a houseplant.
+These plants are a bit hard on flowering, but when they do, they produce showy inflorescence containing pendulous flowers, bright yellow, red, or orange.
 The blooms, quite conspicuous, appear in summer and are usually attached to a spike that may be up to 35 inches tall.

 With proper care, Aloe Vera has an incredibly long life span and can live up to 100 years.
-It contains approximately 200 nutrients and a bunch of healing qualities.
-This explains why lots of products in health stores and pharmacies contains extracts of this succulent.
+Aloe vera contains approximately 200 nutrients and a bunch of healing qualities.
+This explains why many products in health stores and pharmacies contain extracts of this succulent.

-Closely related to the lilies, Aloe Vera is botanically classified under the genus Aloe and the Asphodelaceae (liliaceae) family.
-Although the official scientific name of Aloe is Aloe Babardensis Miller, other names such as Aloe Vera, Aloe Indica and Aloe vulagris are also used to refer to the same plant.
+Aloe Vera is botanically classified under the genus Aloe and the Asphodelaceae (liliaceae) family closely related to the lilies.
+Although the official scientific name of Aloe is Aloe Babardensis Miller, other names such as Aloe Vera, Aloe Indica, and Aloe vulagris are also used to refer to the same plant.

-So broad is the aloe family such that there are about 250 different species of aloe in botany.
-They differ a huge deal in color and dimension.
+So broad is the aloe family that there are about 250 different species of aloe in botany.
+They differ a considerable deal in color and dimension.

-Though not popular, some of the common names for aloe include; Healing plant, first-aid plant, African aloe, true Aloe and miracle plant.
+Though not widespread, some of the common names for aloe include; Healing plant, first-aid plant, African aloe, true Aloe, and miracle plant.